perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- **Definition:**
 		- Greek word for hidden writing
 		- Hides messages in such a way only the intended recipient knows the message is there
+		- Used by suspects to hide existence of message from a third-party (digital forensics investigators)
 - **Steganalysis**
 	- **Definition:**
 		- Term for detecting and analysing steganography files